scolecite/mica-gd355/lectures/w10-assignments.md

 # Week 10 assignments

-Finish the Parametric Design System project.
+~~Finish the Parametric Design System project.~~ Final deadline has been extended, but you still need to prepare the working prototype and the presentation.

 ## Deliverables
 - The data you used: CSV file